wako69420/IconChanger/README.md

 ## Credits & Integration

 **Lead Developer:** wako69420
+I made this application for personal use then realized i can archive and update it here.

 This app integrates with the best icon repositories on the web to make customization seamless:
 - [**macOSIcons**](https://macosicons.com) - A massive community-driven repository of macOS icons.
 Thanks to the community and developers.